 Our school was built in 1846.
-Access to most areas of the school, including the playground and field.
+Access to most areas of the school, including the playground and field have been adapted to allow improved access.
+In some areas reasonable adjustments can be made to facilitate individual needs, if access is restricted.

-Classrooms are arranged to provide good access to resources for all children and where access is an issue for particular children this is taken into account by staff.
+Classrooms are arranged to provide good access to resources for all children and where access is an issue for particular children this is considered by staff.